derrickkempf/dewd-cursor/README.md

 ## What it is

-Five hand-illustrated cursors made from original drawings — not stock icons, not clip art.
+Five hand-illustrated cursors made from original drawings of weird, hairy hands.
 Each one has two fill layers (black body + white highlights) so they look like actual ink on paper.
 They react to hover, click, and movement.

 **→ Try the picker at [dewd.cool/pages/cursor](https://dewd.cool/pages/cursor)**